'Dateline NBC' features case of Conroe father sentenced to death in honor killings

-HOUSTON - A two-hour special edition on "Dateline NBC" featured the case of a father from the Houston area who was sentenced to death after killing his daughter's husband and his daughter's best friend.
+HOUSTON - A two-hour special edition of "Dateline NBC" on Friday featured the case of a father from the Houston area who was sentenced to death after killing his daughter's husband and his daughter's best friend.

-It's a case Channel 2 Investigates has been tracking for a half-decade.
+It's a case KPRC 2 Investigates has been tracking for a half-decade.

-Prosecutors said, a 60-year-old conservative Muslim, Ali Irsan, became enraged after his daughter, Nesreen Irsan, married Coty Beavers, a 28-year-old Christian, and converted to Christianity.
+Irsan became enraged, prosecutors said, after his daughter, Nesreen Irsan, married Coty Beavers, a 28-year-old Christian, and then converted to Christianity.

 Investigators said the best friend of Nesreen, Gelareh Bagherzadeh, had introduced her to Beavers.

-Ali Irsan, his son, one of his daughters and his wife, Shmou Alrawabdeh, 40, were all arrested in connection with the plot.
+Ali Irsan, his son, his wife and one of his daughters, Shmou Alrawabdeh, 40, were all arrested in connection with the plot.
 Alrawabdeh testified against Ali Irsan.
 In exchange for her testimony, she pleaded guilty to aggravated kidnapping and was sentenced to time served.

 Josh Mankiewicz interviewed Ali Irsan from behind bars.